w3f/Grants-Program/applications/polkagent.md

 - **Needs met:** Smaller integration surface for LLMs; schema‑enforced safety; **multi‑turn Planner** to resolve ambiguity; reproducibility across upgrades.
 - **Similar projects & difference:** Subalfred and SDKs are developer‑centric; Polkagent exposes **macro tools with a single audited execution gate and a built‑in Planner** optimized for NL/AI flows.

+I have been an active builder in the Polkadot ecosystem for years and developed [Subalfred](https://github.com/hack-ink/subalfred), a previous W3F-funded project.
+Subalfred is a developer-oriented **toolbox for Substrate**, offering a collection of practical CLI utilities such as account encoding/decoding, storage key helpers, and other “small but useful” commands.
+It was built for developers and received positive feedback for simplifying day-to-day technical work.

+With **Polkagent**, I want to take that same experience further — this time not just for developers but for **all Polkadot users**.
+The idea is to bring the convenience of Subalfred’s tooling into an **AI-driven, natural-language experience**, where users can interact with the blockchain simply by asking questions instead of running technical commands.

+In the past few years, I’ve observed, both as a long-time Substrate developer and as a moderator on Substrate Stack Exchange, that **the ecosystem has lost momentum**.
+Many teams have left Polkadot, and new users find it very hard to get started.
+The technology remains powerful, but the **entry barrier is high** — you need to understand runtimes, metadata, storage layouts, and upgrade cycles before you can do anything meaningful.

+**Polkagent directly addresses this pain.** It lowers the barrier by letting people use the same capabilities in plain language.
+Traditional command-line tools or the Polkadot.js/apps interface require technical knowledge and a lot of clicking around.
+With Polkagent, users can simply ask:

+- “What storage prefixes exist on chain X?”
+- “Which pallet might this hash belong to?”
+- “What is my current usable balance?”

+These are tasks that normally require reading code or running multiple queries.
+Later versions will also integrate data from **indexers, Subscan, Polkassembly, Subsquare**, and similar sources, allowing users to perform what previously required several pages and queries with just **one sentence**. **For example: “Where did the last 100 DOT in my account come from?”** (This complex query becomes feasible after indexer integration.)

+This is the kind of **AI-powered innovation** the ecosystem needs: turning complex developer-level operations into a conversational, user-friendly experience.
+It will make Polkadot more approachable for newcomers, more efficient for builders, and ultimately help keep users and projects inside the ecosystem by making interaction simple and accessible again.

 ---

 ## Team :busts_in_silhouette: